ridhamz/Tickets-MicroServices-App/README.md

 # Tickets Microservices Application

-Buy and Sell tickets is an application based on microservice architecture pattern using Nodejs, ExpressJS , NextJS, Nats Streaming server as broker, Kubernetes, Docker, Jest, github actions and skaffold..
+Sell and Bay tickets is an application based on microservice architecture pattern using Nodejs, ExpressJS , NextJS, Nats Streaming server as broker, Kubernetes, Docker, Jest, github actions and skaffold..

 ## Infrastructure